Churn Management: How To Prevent Customer Loss

 Personalisation works especially well as a way to bolster customer support.
 Just take a look at how Shellpoint added personal touches to this video explaining the viewer’s escrow — a topic that often confuses customers.

 A personalised explanation like this effectively explains everything the customer needs to know.
-By showing their exact tax and insurance rates from the past, plus their increased amount for the current year, viewers can clearly see the reasons behind their escrow fee.
+By showing their exact tax and insurance rates from the past, plus their increased amount for the current year, viewers can clearly see the reasons behind their escrow fees.
+The result?
+Greater understanding plus strengthened trust and loyalty.

 And don’t stop there.
-You can continue to personalise interactions after customers have reached out to you, such as sending timely messages that are tailored to each customer’s preferences or behaviors.
-For instance, if a customer recently expressed confusion about new features in a product, send a personalised message afterwards from your customer success team asking if they’re finding everything OK.
+You can continue to personalise interactions after customers have reached out to you, such as sending timely messages that are tailored to each customer’s preferences or behaviours.
+For instance, if a customer recently expressed confusion about new features in a product, send a personalised message afterward from your customer success team asking if they’re finding everything OK.

 Identify At-Risk Customers

-You can identify customers at risk of churning by running a cohort analysis.
-This type of analysis looks at how groups of customers behave over a period of time to determine what factors impact their behavior.
+To reduce customer churn effectively, it’s crucial to pinpoint those customers who are at risk of leaving your service or product.
+One effective method for doing this is by running a cohort analysis.
+This type of analysis looks at how groups of customers behave over a period of time to determine what factors impact their behaviour.

 Create a Seamless Onboarding Process